 Here are some of the pros of the AMQP as an IoT protocol.

-- It uses QoS to ensure message delivery – Much like MQTT, AMQP is extremely secure and reliable due to the use of quality of service (QoS) to ensure message delivery.
+- It uses QoS to ensure message delivery – Much like MQTT, AMQP is very reliable due to the use of QoS to ensure message delivery.

-- Adaptable to other IoT standards – AMQP has the capability of being adapted to multiple IoT standards.
+- Adaptable to other IoT standards – AMQP is flexible and you can adapt it to work alongside various other IoT standards.
 That being said, it’s not very easy to do so.

 The Cons of AMQP